 Ilmr in the Edda and skaldic poetry

-The main references to Ilmr, as I said, appear in Snorri Sturluson‘s Edda, in the section called Skaldskaparmal, a guide for would-be poets.
+The main references to Ilmr appear in Snorri Sturluson‘s Edda, in the section called Skaldskaparmal, a guide for would-be poets.
 At the end he has lists of names and of suggestions for poetic synonyms for things, and here we find Ilmr, twice.
-(If you look in Faulkes, for example, you will only find the list of goddesses, although other scholars also mention the second list as well.)
+(If you look in Faulkes, however, you will only find the list of goddesses, presumably to save space.)

 Now shall all the Asyniur be named.
 Frigg and Freyja Fulla and Snotra, Gerd and Gefiun, Gna, Lofn, Skadi, Iord and Idunn, Ilm, Bil, Niorun.(Nafnalthular: 23, Faulkes 157)